DanielSepulveda/modern-todo-api/README.md

 Locally mongo is run with docker-compose, in prod a cloud mongo service should be used, such as mongo atlas.

 Mongoose was chosen above other ORMs because of its specialization in mongo.

+DON'T run the server using npm scripts as these have been found to produce weird errors, such as double exit signals, read more [here](https://lisk.com/blog/development/why-we-stopped-using-npm-start-child-processes)